 Place sourdough in large mixing bowl.

-In a separate bowl, mix together flours, salt, and dry yeast
+In a separate bowl, mix together flours, salt, and dry yeast (leaving a bit of white flour for the kneading board)

 Add the mixed flours, salt, and dry yeast, along with the warm water, to the sourdough.